NLP World Volume 2 (1995)

 Bart Kosko: Fuzzy Thinking: the new science of fuzzy logic (Brian Van der Horst)

-Stephen Kosslyn: Image and the Brain (Brian Van der Horst)
+Kosslyn: Image and the Brain (Brian Van der Horst)

 Roger Penrose: Shadows of the Mind (Brian Van der Horst)